This site contains no information about the edibility or toxicity of mushrooms.

-buff, more cinnamon at the centre and later with grey tinge at the margin.
+buff, more cinnamon at the centre and later with a grey tinge at the margin.
 The shape is ovoid at first, becoming convex or bell-shaped, then flat and finally shallowly convex like a parasol.
 Gills

 pallid clay, soon grey and finally black, free from the stem, close or nearly distant.
 Stem